 - co-creating a return to work plan with your employee

-There are many programs and resources available to assist employers and injured employees throughout the return to work process , including helping an injured employee perform other duties whilst recovering from injury or illness.
+There are many return to work programs and resources available to assist employers and injured employees, including helping an injured employee perform other duties whilst recovering from injury or illness.

-Large employers, also known as Category 1 employers, are those who either:
+Large employers, also known as Category 1 employers, are those who:

 - are insured by a specialised insurer and have over 20 employees.

-If you're not a large employer, the process is slightly different.
+If you're not a large employer, refer to Returning to work process for small to medium employers.

 The most important aspect of an employer’s commitment to helping an injured employee recover at/or return to work in a timely and safe manner is to provide suitable employment.